okoala/awesome-stars/README.md

 - [backbone.marionette](https://github.com/marionettejs/backbone.marionette) - The Backbone Framework
 - [Nested](https://github.com/suprb/Nested) - Gap free multi column grid
 - [lunr.js](https://github.com/olivernn/lunr.js) - A bit like Solr, but much smaller and not as bright
-- [Flat-UI](https://github.com/designmodo/Flat-UI) - Flat UI Free - Design Framework (html/css3/less/js).
-Flat UI is based on Bootstrap, a comfortable, responsive, and functional framework that simplifies the development of websites.
 - [fancyBox](https://github.com/fancyapps/fancyBox) - fancyBox is a tool that offers a nice and elegant way to add zooming functionality for images, html content and multi-media on your webpages.
 - [hexo](https://github.com/hexojs/hexo) - A fast, simple & powerful blog framework, powered by Node.js.
 - [buzz](https://github.com/jaysalvat/buzz) - Buzz is a small but powerful Javascript library that allows you to easily take advantage of the new HTML5 audio element.
 It tries to degrade silently on non-modern browsers.